ScottCollier136/Resume/README.txt

 Q: Are the languages you code in here you main ones?

 A: Sort-of.
-Professionally, I've mainly worked with Python and Java, but have dabbles in many others throug hschooling or work.
-The languages you see here are mroe because they are the most typical ones I see in job listings.
+Professionally, I've mainly worked with Python and Java, but have dabbled in several others through schooling or work.
+The languages you see here are more because they are the most typical ones I see in job listings.

 Q: Are you more of a frontend, backend, or full-stack developer?